Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 [k8s_worker].
 That’s the nodes which will run the Docker container and do the heavy work.

-Finally if Ansible should execute tasks on all of our Kubernetes nodes we have a group called
+Finally if Ansible should execute tasks on all Kubernetes nodes there is a group called

-docker to all of our Kubernetes hosts.
+docker will be applied to all Kubernetes hosts.
 That’s what this group is used for.

 Here are examples

 host_vars files for the hosts in Ansible’s